We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Trying to narrow down hundreds of striped bass lures to the top 25 is like trying to name the 25 best rock songs of all time.
 The list changes based on countless variables, like time, place, atmosphere, and most of all, personal preference.
 Just as there are no definitive best rock songs (with the exception of “Born to Run”), the lures here largely reflect my opinion as a devoted surfcaster and will surely be debated.
 But consider some factors used in the selection process.

-How to Choose the Best Striped Bass Lures
+How We Picked the Best Lures for Striped Bass

 In picking this list of the best striper lures, I didn’t just look at which baits generally catch the most fish, or which have caught some of my biggest striped bass.
 That wouldn’t even begin to narrow it down.
 Surfcasting for stripers is steeped in history and tradition, and filled with stories (legends even) about these fish and the anglers who chase them.
 A proper listing of the best fishing lures ever needs a nod to that history and must give deference to the lures that “changed the game,” the lures with origin stories that are shared often among surfcasters as they wait out the slack tide, and the lures that tempted not just large, but legendary striped bass.